I seem to be getting this question a lot lately, “What’s the difference in the types of salt?”

 Natural Colon Wash

 Did you know, if you add 2 teaspoons of real salt to a quart of lukewarm water and thoroughly dissolve it before drinking, your body will think it’s blood.
 This solution is the same density of blood.
-It may vary a minuscule amount one way or the other but virtually immeasurable.
+It may vary a minuscule amount one way or the other but is virtually immeasurable.

 This solution is known as a colon wash.
 Because your body won’t absorb it, it’s diverted straight into the intestines giving them a wash as it passes through taking deadly toxins with it as it leaves the body.
 We use this wash when we’re on a cleanse.
 It’s an effective and quick way to rid the body of deadly toxins.